ronnymees/pcb_design/docs/README.md

 ## Introduction

 This course is developed for PBA Electronics-ICT at [University College VIVES](https://www.vives.be/nl/technology/elektronica-ict).
-During this course you will learn ...
+During this course you will learn the basics of designing a pcb, ordering it and assembly & testing.
+We will be using Fusion 360 as a design tool.

 ## Content

-1. a
+1. Introduction
+2. Electrical diagram
+3. Printed Circuit Board
+4. Components
+5. Electrical diagram design
+6. Custom component library
+7. PCB trace
+8. PCB design & 3D model
+9. Ordering
+10. Assembly

 ## Sources